HeatherRemacle/exchangelabops/plays/play1.md

     - Time box activities.
 Circulate proposals.
 Encourage additions
     - Require a short submission that describes objectives and benefits.
 Estimate effort to develop and implement.
 Include a risk assessment
 - Visualize
-    - A diagram helps to communicate
+    - A diagram helps to communicate ideas
     - Develop from the end user’s perspective
 - The More the Better
     - Develop as many ideas as possible around a theme